python/devguide/documenting.rst

 Here are the essential points of :PEP:`545`:

-- Each translation is assigned an appropriate lowercased language tag, with an optional region subtag, joined with a dash, like ``pt-br`` or ``fr``.
+- Each translation is assigned an appropriate lowercased language tag, with an optional region subtag, and joined with a dash, like ``pt-br`` or ``fr``.

-- Each translation is under CC0 and marked as so in the README (as in the cookiecutter).
+- Each translation is under CC0 and marked as such in the README (as in the cookiecutter).

-- Translations files are hosted on ``https://github.com/python/python-docs-{LANGUAGE_TAG}`` (not mandatory to start a translation, but mandatory to land on ``docs.python.org``).
+- Translation files are hosted on ``https://github.com/python/python-docs-{LANGUAGE_TAG}`` (not mandatory to start a translation, but mandatory to land on ``docs.python.org``).